NonNon-Works/nonnon-sheet-docs/EN/referencing-tables.md

 {% endcolumn %}

 {% column %}
-### Implementing the necessary Attribute for referencing
+### Define an attribute for referencing

-Implement an Attribute that inherits from CellCustomAttribute.&#x20;
+Create an attribute that inherits from `CellCustomAttribute`.

-There are no specific naming constraints.
+There are no naming constraints.

-The Attribute defined here will be used to indicate fields intended for table referencing.
+Use this attribute to mark fields that reference another table.
 {% endcolumn %}
 {% endcolumns %}